jfisteus/eyegrade/doc/user-manual/user-manual.rst

 In some rare occasions, Eyegrade may not be able to detect the answer tables.
-In those cases, you can enter the *manual detection mode* from the *search mode* (and also from the *review mode* if you entered that mode using the *snapshot* command).
+In those cases, you can enter the *manual detection mode* from the *search mode* (and also from the *review mode* if you entered that mode using the *Capture the current image* command).
 When entering the *manual detection mode*, the latest capture of the camera will be shown.

-In this mode, just click with the cursor in the for corners of each answer table (a small circle will appear in every location you click).
+In this mode, just click with the cursor in the four corners of each answer table (a small circle will appear in every location you click).
 The order in which you click on the corners does not matter.
 After having done that, Eyegrade will infer the limits of each cell, and based on them it will read the answers of the student and the exam model.
-It will enter the *review mode*.
+It will enter then the *review mode*.

 The following two images show an example.
 In the first image, the user has selected six corners (notice the small blue circles):